India–Iran relations: History

-The Indian subcontinent and Iranian Plateau being adjacent geographical regions, Ancient India and Ancient Iran have had relations dating back millennia.
-During the Middle Ages, there was fusion of medieval Persian culture in India that can be seen in Muslim Indian culture, especially since the Delhi Sultanate till the period of Mughal Hindustan.
+The Indian subcontinent and Iranian plateau are adjacent geographical regions, and ancient India and ancient Iran have had relations dating back millennia.
+During the Middle Ages, there was a fusion of medieval Persian culture in India that can be seen in Muslim Indian culture, especially from the Delhi Sultanate till the period of Mughal Hindustan.

-In the modern era, after the Partition of India in 1947, the newly independent India was no longer a neighboring country to the State of Iran, although the relations between both the nations still remained healthy.
+In the modern era, after the Partition of India in 1947, the newly independent India no longer abutted the State of Iran, although the relations between both nations remained healthy.

 Current relations

 Empress Farah Pahlavi and Emperor Mohammad Reza Pahlavi met India's Prime Minister Indira Gandhi during a state visit to India in 1970.